 What is breaking even?

 Breaking even is when a business’ net income is zero and income is equal to outgoings.
 When a business breaks even, it is the first positive sign of potential for making a decent profit.
 When a business first starts out, its outgoings are almost always much higher than any income from sales.
-This is usually due to a lot of initial costs like renovating premises, advertising, developing a website etc., and until your business becomes better known, it can take some time to bring in a steady stream clients/customers.
+This is usually due to a lot of initial costs like renovating premises, advertising, developing a website etc. Until your business becomes better known, it can take some time to bring in a steady stream clients/customers.
 A business has to reach its breakeven point for it to ever be profitable.
 Unless your business consistently has income higher than its outgoings, it will never be self-sufficient.

 How do you work out your break-even point?

-To work out your businesses breakeven point you need to take note of the services/products your business provides, how much you sell them for, and the different expenses relating to them.
-Every business has fixed expenses and variable expenses, which are both important when working out your business’ breakeven point.
+To work out your businesses break-even point you need to take note of the services/products your business provides, how much you sell them for, and the different expenses relating to them.
+Every business has fixed expenses and variable expenses, which are both important when working out your business’ break-even point.

 Fixed costs in the year:

 Premises rent: £24,000

 Your breakeven point is FIXED COSTS/(AVERAGE JOB VALUE-AVERAGE VARIABLE COSTS)

 So, this means that you need to do 30 installations at £10,000 average value in the year to breakeven.
 Also your average material cost per job must not exceed £3,000.